casper-network/docs/source/docs/casper/resources/tutorials/beginner/upgrade-contract.md

 [Install the contract](../../../developers/dapps/sending-deploys.md#sending-the-deploy) on the network via a deploy and verify the deploy status.
 You can also [monitor the event stream](../../../developers/dapps/sending-deploys.md#monitoring-the-event-stream-for-deploys) to see when your deploy is accepted.

-To observe the upgrade workflow you can install the second contract version on chain.
+To observe the upgrade workflow, you can install the second contract version on the chain.
 This version contains the `counter_decrement` entry point.

 :::note